 New Vision • New World • New Resources

 In January 2016, the Company took delivery of the three Seafloor Production Tools (SPTs) from SMD.
-The SPTs were shipped to PNG in April this year. where they are going to undergo submerged trials.
+The SPTs were shipped to PNG in April this year. where they are undergoing submerged trials.
 The trials were completed in Q1 2018.
 The submerged trials were designed to provide a submerged demonstration of the fully assembled SPTs and will involve submerged testing of:

 The three umbilical winches that store and manage the power and control umbilicals were designed, procured and assembled at SMD.
 In March 2015 the Company announced that the umbilical winches for the three SPTs had successfully completed FAT.
 The umbilical cables have since been installed onto the umbilical winches.
 They will be shipped to the shipyard for integration on to the vessel at a future date.

 GE Oil and Gas, the primary contractor for the Riser and Lifting System manufacture, has begun retrieval and inspection of the components that were previously in storage or in mid assembly when the contracts were terminated in 2012.
 The manufacture of components such as the derrick and riser handling systems, surface seawater pumps, pull in skids, riser transfer hoses and other ancillary equipment is to be resumed with delivery dates dictated by the shipyard requirements for the PSV.
 These components are to be integrated onto the PSV during vessel manufacture.

 The Subsea Slurry Lift Pump (SSLP) recommenced assembly in Q3, 2015 and in February 2016 commenced Factory Acceptance Testing.
 The SSLP will undergo submerged trials in water later in 2018.

 Welding of the connectors for the riser pipe commenced in January 2015.
 Nautilus anticipates taking delivery of the Riser and the surface seawater pumps at a later date.